WHO WE ARE

 Jeff also serves as Clerk of the Presbytery of Oak Ridges, as a certified spiritual director in private practice, and as an adjunct instructor in spiritual theology at Tyndale Seminary, Toronto.
 He is an Oblate of the Order of St. Benedict, affiliated with St. Vincent Archabbey in Latrobe, Pennsylvania.

 Jeff’s passion for the Word, and for the church, is only slightly rivaled by his passion for the sport of curling, and for his hobby, model railroading.
 Jeff is building an HO-scale empire in his basement that seeks to replicate the railways of the North Bay area in late September, 1978.
 He is married to Diana, a curriculum designer, bookstore associate, and children’s ministry consultant.

 They enjoy railfanning, RVing, and quiet evenings at home.

 To contact Jeff at the church, email firstname.lastname@example.org.

-St. Paul’s, as we know it today, was a “church plant” of the Presbytery of West Toronto in 1958.
-There had been other Presbyterian congregations in western King Township that predated St. Paul’s, but they had ceased to exist by the time this congregation was started.
+St. Paul’s, as we know it today, was a “church plant” in 1958.
+There had been other congregations of the denomination in western King Township that predated St. Paul’s, but they had ceased to exist by the time this congregation was started.
 Our first building, which is our current gymnasium and the little rooms adjoining it, was erected in 1962.
 Known in the community as “the Pink Church” for the colour of its outside walls, that building served the congregation well until significant growth necessitated the erection of a larger facility, which was completed in 1988.
 (The old building was ‘bricked over’ so that, from the outside, the whole building looks the same age.)
 Until 1983, St. Paul’s was paired with St. Andrew’s Church, King City, as a “two-point charge”.
 The pastor’s home was in King City.
 In 1983, the two congregations each became single-point charges.

 Our pastors have included: